cacophony-wj/LeS/README.md

 **Wabbajack cannot continue because of unknown files.**

-Move your downloads folder outside of your _LeS Directory_, ensure the _LeS Directory_ is clear of all files, then close and restart Wabbajack.
+Move your downloads folder outside of your _Licentia Directory_, ensure the _Licentia Directory_ is clear of all files, then close and restart Wabbajack.
 Be sure to point the downloads box to your relocated downloads folder.

 ###  Post-Installation

 **Copy Game Folder Files**

 Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy d3d11.dll and d3dcompiler_46e.dll to your game folder.
+This is the directory in which _SkyrimSE.exe_ is located.

-Copy all of the files from the _LeS Directory/game folder files_ directory to your game folder.
+Copy all of the files from the _Licentia Directory/game folder files_ directory to your game folder.

 # Preparing the Game

 The next step is to prepare the game for play.
-Navigate to the directory where you installed the modlist _Licentia et Servitium_.
+Navigate to the directory where you installed the modlist _Licentia_.
 Inside you will notice an executable file called _ModOrganizer.exe_.
 This file (the _Mod Organizer 2_ application) has already been automatically installed and configured by Wabbajack with all the necessary mods to run the modlist and does not need to be updated, replaced, or manually configured.
 Simply launch it to continue.

-# Choosing your Profile

-The profile is set to "Servitium" by default.
-This is the extremely kinky build but is selected by default as a way to build all outfits available.
-If you wish to play with bondage and creature support, leave this dropdown alona and follow the steps at [Crafting the Female Bodies] below.

-The main profile is "Licentia et Servitium" and it is mainly based around consensual dialog sex.
-It is also intended, but not required, to be played in third person with a controller.
-If you wish to use the controller, you will have to delete "ControlMap_custom.txt" from your _Skyrim_ directory and download [Antimicro](https://github.com/AntiMicro/antimicro/releases/download/2.23/antimicro-2.23-win32.msi).
-Set your left stick to _WASD._ Otherwise you can't move.
-If you don't like this disable my controller options.
-You can do this by unchecking everything under _Controllers_ in the left pane.
-This profile is the one I hope to make a playthrough on so it's set the way I like it.

-"Servitium" is the alternative.
-This is intended for submissive females who are into bondage, vampires, werewolves, and incomplete buggy mods.
-The camera and controls are plain Skyrim and there's no _CGO_ because it fucks with shit.
-You can still use _TK Dodge_ which is a poor choice.
-I don't plan on troubleshooting this profile very much because it's obviously not ready for primetime.
-Feel free to submit an issue to Github and I'll try to look at it if I think there's a chance of fixing it (there probably isn't)

 # Crafting the Female Bodies